Single-User, Multi-User or Enterprise — You Decide

 - Manage analysis projects more effectively.
 All of the Synthesis applications allow you to save more analysis projects together in the same file and provide built-in tools for managing data.
 So even if you're still working on your own, it will be easier than ever to find and build upon lessons learned from prior work.

-Now in Version 10, the new Synthesis file format (*.rsf10) emulates the file saving behavior of a document-centered application (such as Excel or ReliaSoft Version 7).
+The Synthesis file format (*.rsf11) emulates the file saving behavior of a document-centered application (such as Excel or ReliaSoft Version 7).
 These files are similar to standard databases except that they can only be used by one person at a time, and changes are not saved until you choose File > Save or Save As.

 Multi-User with a Standard Repository